| My Butterflies

 that in Nature only 2-3% reach adulthood so any assistance you

 can give will make a big difference these are Naturally occurring problems and as such require constant vigilance.
 Please take the time to read through our Free Adopt a Monarch program, it will cover the information you will need to eliminate most of the basic problems you will encounter.
 Everyone who raises Butterflies will eventually have a suituation where disease or predation will harm your butterflies this information will save you lots of upset and hopefully save many of your caterpillars too.
+Eggs

 turned black but no caterpillars came out.
 You may have